 - Visual Arts Center parking lot

-If you are working late and need a ride to or from the Pulaski lot after 10:15 p.m., simply dial (773) 298-3541 to contact a public safety dispatcher or use the yellow emergency phones located in parking lot 14.
 The University also operates a weekend shuttle, Friday through Sunday, which transports students to the CTA Orange Line train at Midway Airport.
-The shuttle also makes transports to several off-campus stops, to local businesses and University Housing.
-For information concerning shuttle routes and schedules, please visit our Public Safety website at www.sxu.edu, Keyword: Safety.
+The shuttle also makes transports to several off-campus stops and to local businesses.
+For information concerning shuttle routes and schedules, please see our Shuttle Bus Schedule.

-A map detailing the locations (PDF) of all University parking lots, shuttle stops and emergency telephone locations within each lot is enclosed.
+A map detailing the locations of all University parking lots, shuttle stops and emergency telephone locations within each lot is enclosed.

 There may be occasions when it is necessary to stay late in the evening.
 If requested, Public Safety officers can provide a safety escort to your vehicle.
 Officers will respond as soon as possible, however, emergency or high-priority calls may delay the response for the escort.
 If this occurs, students should remain in a secure location.
 The Campus Police/Public Safety supervisor will evaluate and address late-night escort requests to or from off-campus University housing.
 Where conduct violations may be involved, the on-duty hall director will also be notified and respond with Public Safety.
 To request an escort, contact the Public Safety dispatcher at Ext.
 4400 or use any of the interior emergency phones or any of the exterior emergency phones.

 Vehicle assistance includes jumping a dead battery, lockouts and assisting in contacting a local service station for additional assistance.
 The Department of Public Safety cannot assist with changing flat tires or opening locked vehicle doors that are equipped with side-curtain airbags.
 Lockout assistance requires a standard waiver form to be completed and signed by the owner of the locked vehicle.